aj8971996/PokePocketData/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Data sources will be listed here
-- Special thanks to contributors (to be added)

 ---
 **Note:** This README will be updated as the project evolves and new features are implemented.